 Extra Information:

 In view of the current Verizon companies’ policies on returning to the office, it could be argued that pre-retirement employees have something to gain.
-A study conducted by the National Bureau of Economic Research in February 2023 reveals that older workers who work some days in the office are more visible and likely to delay retirement and secure better working conditions in their final years of service.
+Research by the National Bureau of Economic Research found that older workers who spend some days in the office are more visible to management and more likely to delay retirement, often securing better working conditions and transition terms in their final years of service.
 This increased visibility may give these individuals more say in designing their working schedules towards retirement, thereby making a smoother transition while still maintaining their professional networks and financial gains.

 Articles you may find interesting: